cabbagecabbagecabbage/cabbagecabbagecabbage.github.io/_posts/2021-11-12-Problem-Analysis-0.md

 ---
-title: "Problem Analysis 0: Introduction to the Series"
+title: "Introduction to the Problem Analysis Series"
 date: 2021-11-12 12:00:00 +0000
 categories: [Academic]
 tags: [competitive-programming, problem-analysis-series]
 math: true
 ---

-# Preface
+# Note

 This series of six blog posts was originally a submission to the EWC4U course.
 Shout-out to Ms. D for allowing me to write about such a technical topic for this unit!

 I'll make a few edits here and there, but I'll mostly just be migrating the six posts over as-is.
 I might continue this series one day if I stumble upon a particularly elegant problem.

-# Introduction to the Problem Analysis Series
+# Introduction

 Hello there.
 I'm a high school student who enjoys mathematical and algorithmic problem-solving.
 At the time of writing, I have about a year of experience in competitive programming, a mind-sport where contestants solve programming tasks as quickly as possible under certain constraints.